Updated on April 3, 2025

 7. Test the AC Unit

-Go to all vents, and examine the airflow.
+You probably haven’t used your AC unit in the winter, so you may want to turn on the AC to ensure that it still works.
+Change the thermostat settings to cool and analyze the unit’s performance.
+Go to all vents and examine the airflow.
 Pay attention to any unusual sounds from the indoor or outdoor unit.
 Go to all of your rooms to ensure that they receive the same level of cooling.
 Pay attention to how your system starts.
 Don’t ignore awful odors from the unit or water pools around it.

 If you notice any of these signs, call a professional to examine the unit and to fix the issues.
 Testing your unit gives you the chance to detect the problems within your system and to get them fixed before they escalate into more significant issues.
 This way, you will avoid inconvenient breakdowns and emergency repairs in the middle of summer.